mozilla-mobile/mozilla-vpn-client/README.md

    identifier.
 This defaults to `org.mozilla.macos.FirefoxVPN` if not set.
  - `BUILD_VPN_DEVELOPMENT_TEAM=<Development Team ID>`: can be set to change the development team used for Xcode certificates.
 This defaults to `43AQ936H96` if not set.
+ - `CMAKE_OSX_ARCHITECTURES="arm64;x86_64"`: can be set to produce a universal binary that will run on both Intel and Apple silicon devices (experimental).

 4. Compile the source code:
 ```bash